Nonpareil

 Nonpareil is made available under the terms of the Free Software Foundation's General Public License, Version 2.
 There is NO WARRANTY for Nonpareil.

-Source code and a Windows executable are available for download.
+Source code is available for download.

 Development